team2393/FRC2022/README.md

 Finally, open VS Code, and select the View menu, Command Palette, Git: Clone, `https://github.com/team2393/FRC2022.git` .
 When prompted for the location of the code, best use a `git/` subfolder of your home directory.

-If you're asked to commit changes, you'll also need to
+If you're later asked to commit changes, you'll also need to
   1) Get a github account
   2) Get added to the people with write access to the repository
   3) Create an "access token", https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-Git should remember the last used credentials: git config credential.helper manager
+If git doesn't remember the last used credentials:  `git config credential.helper manager`

 Basic Plan and Progress
 -----------------------